 Offerors should carefully review this solicitation for defects and questionable or objectionable material.
 Comments concerning defects and questionable or objectionable material should be made in writing and received by the procurement officer at least ten days before the deadline for receipt of proposals.
 This will allow time for the issuance of any necessary amendments.
 It will also help prevent the opening of a defective proposal and exposure of offeror's proposals upon which award could not be made.

 SEC.
 1.06 QUESTIONS PRIOR TO DEADLINE FOR RECEIPT OF PROPOSALS

-All questions must be in writing and directed to the procurement officer via email.
+All questions must be in writing and directed to the procurement officer.
+Deadline for questions is April 11, 2024, at 3:00pm.